 Rooz: the latest version of Gradle it automatically turns on

-Jason: So it worked great, so how do you know if it’s on or not, so this is an example of a build scan from Gradle Enterprise, and if you go to the performance on the left you should see a build cache tab if you don’t see this tab at all build cache is probably off but here’s a little bit how to read this first off at the top of the page you’ve got tasks whose outputs were requested from cache
+Jason: So it worked great, so how do you know if it’s on or not, so this is an example of a build scan from Develocity, and if you go to the performance on the left you should see a build cache tab if you don’t see this tab at all build cache is probably off but here’s a little bit how to read this first off at the top of the page you’ve got tasks whose outputs were requested from cache

 so, we have 469 tasks 95% of them were cache hit from the remote build cache which is a pretty good hit rate